minarikmatus/telereader/README.md

 # telereader

-Discord bot to forward messages from Telegram groups to Discord channels.
+Discord bot to forward messages from Telegram groups or channels to Discord.

 # Commands